dconn20/Project2020/README.md

 Observations:

-It can be seen from the violinplots that the Iris Virginica has the highest median value be-tween the three species when it comes to Petal length, Petal width and Sepal length.
-The Iris Setosa shows the greatest median value for Sepal width and also shows a considerable dif-ference between when comparing its Sepal length and width with its Petal length and width.
+It can be seen from the violinplots that the Iris Virginica has the highest median value between the three species when it comes to Petal length, Petal width and Sepal length.
+The Iris Setosa shows the greatest median value for Sepal width and also shows a considerable difference between when comparing its Sepal length and width with its Petal length and width.

 # Swarmplots

 A swarm plot is a categorical scatterplot with non-overlapping points.
-This gives a better representation of the distribution of values, although it does not scale as well to large num-bers of observations.
-A swarm plot can be drawn on its own, but it is also a good comple-ment to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution[15].
+This gives a better representation of the distribution of values, although it does not scale as well to large numbers of observations.
+A swarm plot can be drawn on its own, but it is also a good  complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution[15].

 ![Swarmplot.code](https://github.com/dconn20/Project2020/blob/master/Images/Swarmplot.code.PNG)